awwright/http-progress/draft-wright-http-partial-upload.md

 This is a 2xx class status because it is typically only received by clients actively working with partial uploads.
 Clients not expecting an Incomplete Content response MAY treat this status as an error.

+Responses to a HEAD request MUST return the same end-to-end headers as a GET request.
+Normally, payload headers could be omitted, however Content-Length and Content-Range are essential fields for synchronizing the state of partial uploads.
+Hop-by-hop headers may still be omitted.

 ### message/byteranges media type